Board of Directors

 Jewel Edson serves as a Solana Beach Councilmember, and is a small business owner.
 Jewel chairs the Board of NCTD.
 She serves on the Boards SANDAG as well as LOSSAN.
 Jewel is the Most Recent Past Chair of LOSSAN’s Board.

-Honorable Luz Molina - Board Member
+Gerardo Ramirez-Borja - Board Member